 Up until last year, one of the most common questions asked to our team was – which AAT optional units should I choose for level 4?
 Although current events have caused a new question to take the throne for most asked (is my exam going to be cancelled?).
 It is still an important choice for all students on level 4 to make.

-AAT My initial response to which AAT optional units to choose used to be, do tax!
-Mostly because I don’t like marking auditing mocks.
-However, I am a firm believer that people should choose optional units based on what is going to benefit them in the long run, so if you see your future in auditing, then you should choose audit.
+My initial response to this question used to be, do tax because I don’t like marking auditing mocks.
+However, I am a big believer that people should choose optional units based on what is going to benefit them in the long run.
+So if you see your future in auditing then you should choose audit.

 If you plan to, or currently do work in an accountancy practice, this is a really good choice.